-Sofie Siegmann’s art practice investigates archetypes, chaos, desire, paranoia, memory, play and game that express themselves in multiple medias, ranging from paintings, installations, and sculptures with found objects.
+Sofie Siegmann’s art practice investigates archetypes, chaos, desire, memory, play and games, that express themselves in multiple media ranging from paintings, installations and sculptures with found objects.

 Coming from a family of scientists, she is interested in the dialogue between natural science and visual arts.
 The properties of everyday objects and the memories they contain is often a starting point for her work.
-For a recent commission for a public sculpture in Switzerland, she used pieces of plastic bags.
-The “Beast” in the Alps was a synthesis of her interest in structure and construction and served as a reminder that the Alps themselves were once the bottom of an ocean.
-Plastic “made forever” transcends time and international and geological boundaries.
+A recent commission for a public sculpture in Switzerland incorporated handling hundreds of plastic bags.
+The “Beast” in the Alps was a synthesis of her interest in structure and construction, serving as a reminder that the Alps themselves were once the bottom of an ocean.
+Plastic “made forever” transcends time, international and geological boundaries.

 She is inspired both by the physical world we live in and the possibility of transforming people and spaces through art.
-Her public practice of working with youth and art influences much of her public art.
-Over the last twenty plus years she has led over thirty projects.
+Her practice of working with youth and art influences much of her public work.
+Over the last thirty years she has led over forty projects.

-Numerous solo and group exhibitions with critical acclaim took place in England, France, Germany, Italy, Japan, Slovenia, Switzerland, Thailand and the USA.
+Numerous solo and group exhibitions with critical acclaim took place in England, France, Germany, Italy, Japan, Slovenia, South Korea, Switzerland, Thailand and the USA.